coinbump/PhaseJumpPro/README.md

 Expect lots of file renames and folder moves as I figure out how to create patterns that work in very different engines (Unity is multi-component vs Godot which is single component).

-Ideally I'd like to see this library support the most popular programming languages: Swift, Kotlin, Java, etc. But that's in the far future if ever.
-First I need to stabilize code names, patterns, and APIs.
+Eventually I would like to see this library support the most popular programming languages: Swift, Kotlin, Java, etc. But that's in the far future if ever.
+Before that can happen I need to stabilize code names, patterns, and APIs.

 ## Timeline for Completion
 I only have spare time every now and then to work on this, so progress will be slow.
 I'd like to finish v3.0 by early 2025, but anything could happen.